 It may sound like a cliche, but it’s true that summer bodies are made during the winter months.
 We all know what it’s like to wait until spring to begin working out for beach season, only to realize we don’t have enough time to fully achieve our goals before the Memorial Day barbecue.
-If you want to feel fit, confident, and gorgeous on the beach or at the pool this summer, there’s no time like the present to begin your winter workout regimen.
+If you want to feel fit, confident, and gorgeous on the beach or at the pool this summer, there’s no time like the present to begin your winter workout and diet regimen.
 This includes smart exercise and eating plan—even if it’s cold and gray out as you’re reading this.
 I’ll take you through some of my favorite tips for honing your ideal summer body during the winter months.

 If you have a packed schedule, this first tip works in your favor: don’t try to stretch your winter workout into 60 minutes or more if you can accomplish it in 20, 30, or 45.
 Lengthy exercise sessions that lack intention and focus aren’t as effective as shorter, more driven ones.
 If you’re likely to space out and stop watching your form halfway through a long workout, set your timer or watch for 20 minutes, power through your workout, and move on with your day.

 I know you’ve heard it before (maybe a couple of thousand times, even!), but it’s so important to stay hydrated throughout the day, whether you’re exercising that day or not.
 Sipping on water throughout the day every day can improve your focus, prevent headaches and constipation, keep you feeling fuller between meals and snacks, and help you to lose weight if that’s one of your goals.
 And, of course, when you are exercising, your water bottle is one of your best workout buddies.
 Avoid dehydration effects like exhaustion and joint pain by taking the time to drink water during your routine.